danielkubovic/PongTk/README.md

 # pongtk
-Pong game written in tkinter
+Pong game written in Tkinter

-Why not use pygame or some other library which is more suitable for creating a game?
+<b>Why not use pygame?<b>
--I simply wanted to learn tkinter, since it's the standard python library.
+I simply wanted to learn tkinter, since it's the standard GUI Python library.

-Known bugs/issues:
+Known bugs:
 -When the paddle is moving towards the ball it's increasing more score then it should